-Risk assessments are complex, they require cross-domain knowledge and generally don’t deal in absolutes.
+Risk management and risk assessments, in particular, are complex – they require cross-domain knowledge and generally don’t deal in absolutes.
 Threats, vulnerabilities, and asset intelligence is combined, weighed, and assessed, leading to the construct of a risk assessment document.

-It can be easy to overcomplicate this process, which in turn (in my experience) often leads to far wider reaching consequences (the business starts to bypass security management or take short cuts), so this short article is offered to share what I’ve seen working well out in the real world.
+It can be easy for security or IT service management (ITSM) pros to overcomplicate this process, which in turn (in my experience) often leads to far wider-reaching consequences (the business starts to bypass security management or take short cuts), so this short article is offered to share what I’ve seen working well out in the real world.

 To start, let’s try to align on what exactly a risk is.